amrvac/amrvac/doc/par.md

 _usr_set_J0_ subroutine to significantly increase accuracy.
 Choose `B0field_forcefree=T` when your background magnetic field is forcefree for better efficiency and accuracy.

+### Auxiliary internal energy to avoid negative pressure{#par_AIE}

+In extremely low beta plasma, internal energy or gas pressure easily goes to negative values when solving total energy equation, because numerical error of magnetic energy is comparable to the internal energy due to its extremely small fraction in the total energy.
+To order to avoid this problem, we solve an auxiliary internal energy equation which has a positive preserving solution, and synchronize the internal energy with the result from total energy equation.
+In each step of advection, the synchronization replace the internal energy from the total energy with the auxiliary internal energy where plasma beta is lower than 0.005, mix them where plasma beta is between 0.005 and 0.05, and replace the auxiliary internal energy with the internal energy from the total energy where plasma beta is larger than 0.05.
+This function is activated by `mhd_solve_eaux=T` and adding 1 boundary type for the auxiliary internal energy after magnetic field variable in the par file.
+It is needed to specify the special boundary for the auxiliary internal energy in mod_usr.t if special boundary is used.
+This function is compatible with all finite volume and finite difference schemes we have, including HLL, HLLC, and HLLD, in which the Riemann flux of the auxiliary internal energy is evaluted as the HLL flux in all intermediate states of the Riemann fan.

 ## Synthetic EUV emission {#par_euvlist}